AJJLagerweij/FEM/Homework-1/Deliverable.rst

 .. math::
     \qq{that means: find} a_0, \dots a_{N-1} \qq{such that} f(x_i) - f_h(x_i) = 0 \quad \forall x_i

-This minimization can efficiently be casted to a system of equations and subsequentely be solved.
+This minimization can efficiently be casted to a system of equations and subsequently be solved.
 This system of equations has :math:`N` unknowns and :math:`N` functions, and because each of these functions is linearly independent a solution exists.
 Simply said we construct a polynomial that goes exactly through these :math:`N` points.